ShadowMilky/FNF-TristanEngine/art/readme.txt

-nobodys safe from the dave
+nobodys safe from the tristan

 uhhhh yeah thanks for downloading the engine and go ahead and do stuff with it (if you can).